Parade of the West

-Western film directed by Harry Joe Brown and written by Bennett Cohen and Leslie Mason.
+Western part-talkie sound film film directed by Harry Joe Brown and written by Bennett Cohen and Leslie Mason.
+While the film has a few talking sequences, the majority of the film featured a synchronized musical score with sound effects.
 The film stars Ken Maynard, Gladys McConnell, Otis Harlan, Jack Hanlon, Frank Rice and Fred Burns.
 The film was released on January 19, 1930, by Universal Pictures.